-Keywords: average annual wages, average annual earnings, net earnings, income tax, social contributions, price level index, individual consumption expenditure of general government, employee material welfare
+Keywords: average annual wages, average annual earnings, net earnings, income tax, social contributions, price level index, individual consumption expenditure by government, employee material welfare

 § Links:

-…… Appendix Table.
+…… Appendix Table 2.
 Compensation of employees by industry for Taiwan in 2024

 The corresponding figures for other economies in the Eurostat-OECD group, including Croatia, Cyprus, Malta, Bulgaria, Romania, Hungary, and Poland, are shown in Table 2.
 (Last updated: Jan 12, 2026)